daveseah/rb2019-tennis/README.md

 #### Prerequisites to install

+Note: these instructions presume you are using a Unix-y system like Linux or MacOS.
+These instructions are tested on MacOS Mojave.
+You can run the game client/server on Windows 10 WSL and Windows 10 via scoop, but the serial port commands currently don't work.

 You will need to have **NodeJS** and **Git** installed.
 To program the Arduino board, you'll need the **Arduino IDE** but the client/server will run without connected hardware.

 #### Setup

-Note: these instructions presume you are using a Unix-y system like Linux or MacOS.
-These instructions are tested on MacOS Mojave.
-It may be possible to use Windows SUbsystem for Linux (WSL) on Windows 10, but I have not tested it.

 Get the Repo: